Providing the world with energy and protecting the environment

 Arabian oryx, sand gazelles, and ostriches move freely and safely on the sands of the Rub al-Khali, while a few kilometers away from the coast, dhubs, which are classified as vulnerable by the International Union for Conservation of Nature, find a hideout in their new sanctuary in Tanajib.

-Its efforts to find comprehensive solutions for various environment-related issues, such as tackling climate change, is by reducing the companys carbon dioxide (CO2) emissions.
+Its efforts to find comprehensive solutions for various environment-related issues, such as tackling climate change, are all part of efforts to reduce the company's carbon dioxide (CO2) emissions.
 Here, the company has implemented several initiatives to achieve this goal, including the Energy Management Program launched in 2000, which resulted in improving energy efficiency across its operations.
 Also, our Carbon Capture, Utilization and Storage Project reduces the amount of CO2 released into the atmosphere by capturing emissions and storing them underground or converting them into useful products.

 Planting mangrove trees and taking care of the seas